SS Exodus: Interception

 During the journey, the people aboard Exodus 1947 prepared to be intercepted.
 The ship was divided into sections crewed by different groups, and each practiced resistance sessions.
 Her defences were augmented with sandbags around her wheelhouse and chicken wire along her upper decks.
 Small arms were issued to key personnel.
 As Exodus 1947 neared Palestinian territorial waters, her Royal Navy escort was increased to five destroyers and two minesweepers, led by the light cruiser HMS Ajax.

 At about 0200 hrs on July 18, about 20 nmi from the Palestinian coast, two Royal Navy destroyers came alongside Exodus 1947, one either side, converged on her, and jammed her between them.
 The destroyer HMS Childers struck Exodus 1947's port side' holing on her saloon deck above the waterline.
 Exodus 1947 released her liferafts to fall onto the decks of the two destroyers.
 The destroyers dropped gangways onto Exodus 1947 and sent a boarding party of 50 Royal Marines, armed with clubs and tear gas, onto the packet boat.

 Passengers and Haganah members aboard resisted the Marines.
 The second officer, an American Machal volunteer, Bill Bernstein, died from a skull fracture after being clubbed in the wheelhouse.
 Two passengers died of gunshot wounds.
-Two British sailors were treated afterwards for fractured scapula, and one for a head injury and lacerated ear.
-146 people were injured.
-About ten Exodus 1947 passengers and crew were treated for mild injuries resulting from the boarding, and about 200 were treated for illnesses and maladies unrelated to it.
+Two British sailors were treated afterwards for fractured scapula, and one for a head injury and lacerated ear, and 146 others were injured.
+About 10 Exodus 1947 passengers and crew were treated for mild injuries resulting from the boarding, and about 200 were treated for illnesses and maladies unrelated to it.

 Due to the high public profile of Exodus 1947 the British government decided to deport the migrants back to France.
 Foreign Secretary Ernest Bevin suggested this and the request was relayed to General Sir Alan Cunningham, High Commissioner for Palestine, who agreed with the plan after consulting the Navy.
 Before then, intercepted migrants were placed in internment camps on Cyprus, which was at the time a British colony.
-This new policy was meant to be a signal to both the Jewish community and the European countries which assisted immigration that whatever they sent to Palestine would be sent back to them.
+This new policy was meant to be a signal to both the Jewish community and the European countries which assisted immigration that whoever they sent to Palestine would be sent back to them.